Review: Denon AH-C820 Headphones

 With the AH-C820s Denon created a solid set of wired earbuds that deliver an outstanding aural experience.
 The loud and proud comes housed in superior materials that should last for a long time.
 They should prove a worthy companion for travel or for just sitting on a couch on a Sunday afternoon blissing out to your favorite tunes.

-All images from Denon.
+All images courtesy Denon.